Car Collector International

 Production ran in three main marks:

-• Mark III (BJ8 sports convertible), February 1964–end of 1967 — 17,712 cars (Wikipedia, citing Clausinger).
-Power raised from 136 bhp (BJ7 twin SU HS6) to 150 bhp via a new higher-lift camshaft and twin SU HD8 carburettors; power-assisted brakes standard, redesigned centre-console fascia with instruments moved in front of the driver (The Times, No. 55947, 28 February 1964).
+• Mark III (BJ8 sports convertible), February 1964–end of 1967 — 17,712 cars (per Clausager).
+Power raised from 136 bhp (BJ7 twin SU HS6) to 150 bhp (period figures; net ratings are commonly quoted as 131 and 148 bhp) via a new higher-lift camshaft and twin SU HD8 carburettors; power-assisted brakes standard, redesigned centre-console fascia with instruments moved in front of the driver (The Times, No. 55947, 28 February 1964).
 In May 1964 the 'Phase II' Mk III arrived with a modified rear chassis for greater ground clearance; in March 1965 separate indicator lights.

-Total 3000 production across all four series is therefore 13,650 + 11,564 + 17,712 = 42,926 cars — a figure derived directly from the Clausinger register totals as re-published on Wikipedia and consistent with the total quoted across the Austin-Healey Club and the Healey Museum.
-Flag: Verify at the level of a specific chassis via the British Motor Industry Heritage Trust (BMIHT) Heritage Certificate, which is the primary-source per-car document for any Abingdon-built BMC car and is universally referenced at auction (every BaT-listed 3000 in the fetched market file discusses a Heritage Certificate).
+Total 3000 production across all four series is therefore 13,650 + 11,564 + 17,712 = 42,926 cars — a figure derived directly from Clausager's register totals and consistent with the total quoted across the Austin-Healey Club and the Healey Museum.
+Any specific chassis should be confirmed via a British Motor Industry Heritage Trust (BMIHT) Heritage Certificate — the primary per-car document for any Abingdon-built BMC car.

-Body-in-white was built by Jensen Motors at West Bromwich and shipped to the MG Works at Abingdon for final assembly alongside the MGA and MGB (Wikipedia lead section).
-In 1963, 91.5% of all Austin-Healey 3000 production was exported, mostly to North America (Wikipedia, citing The Times, No. 55947, 28 February 1964) — the direct reason the US market remains the largest single trading pool for the 3000 today.
+Body-in-white was built by Jensen Motors at West Bromwich and shipped to the MG Works at Abingdon for final assembly alongside the MGA and MGB (per published references).
+In 1963, 91.5% of all Austin-Healey 3000 production was exported, mostly to North America (per the period announcement in The Times, 28 February 1964) — the direct reason the US market remains the largest single trading pool for the 3000 today.

 Variants